 At present, RCCI is piloting cohorts among White evangelicals.
 We are imagining what it would look like to have multi-racial cohorts as well.
 To learn more or get info about upcoming cohort opportunities, please click below.

 RCCI’s Next Cohort: White Pastors and Ministry Leaders Launching in January 2019

 RCCI’s next cohort will be for White pastors and ministry leaders and will launch in January 2019.
 Stay tuned for more information on this webpage.
 Please also click “I want to join a cohort” and express your interest in this particular cohort to learn more and connect with Megan about this possibility.

 ReWe concluded piloting its first cohort in Spring 2018.
 Take a look at testimonies from this experience:

-We are imagining what it would look like to have multi-racial and pastoral cohorts.
-We look forward to launching more cohort communities in 2018!
+We look forward to launching more cohort communities in 2019!